 Our fourth season is designed to bring more of what we feel our audiences have greatly enjoyed.
 So, there will be three unit orchestra (theatre organ) programs and two piano programs.
 Clark Wilson will return and cue the Mark of Zorro.
-Lanced Luce will include the two-reeler, "Cops" in his program.
+Lance Luce will include the two-reeler comedy, "Cops" in his program.
 We remain dedicated to bringing the best talent to Isle of Wight County and sharing their performances world-wide.
 When attending our programs, please be respectful of our neighbors when parking and treat our home as you would your own.

 The Graif's two-story music room containing their Allen digital unit orchestra and Bösendorfer piano